folio-org/folio-analytics/CONTRIBUTING.md

 Contributing
 ============

-Thank you for your interest in contributing to FOLIO reporting.
 We appreciate submissions of SQL code for new report queries and derived table queries, as well as bug fixes.
+All submissions will be considered as time allows.
+We ask your patience; it may require considerable time to decide whether a pull request will be accepted.

 Please follow these guidelines when preparing a pull request.

 ##### Contents
 1\.
 [New contributors](#1-new-contributors)